age-friendly island programming

-Lunch deliveries will resume on Thursday, September 15.
+Lunch deliveries every Thursday from mid-September through mid-June.
 We formulated the HIP Lunch Box program to ensure food security for Deer Isle – Stonington seniors during coronavirus times.

 Each week, participants receive lunch, brought right to their home.
 They also receive a wellness check by phone to combat social isolation.

 A $5 donation per meal is requested.
 If cost poses a burden, we are still able to deliver meals to those in need.